galaxyproject/iwc/workflows/microbiome/gene-based-pathogen-identification/README.md

 2. Generate reports with AMR genes and VF using ABRicate

 ## Input Datasets
-- Collection of Pre-Processed Sequenced reads of all samples, ready for further analysis with the other workflows, in a `fastq or fastq.gz` format, the output of **Nanopore _Preprocessing_** workflow.
+- Collection of Pre-Processed Sequenced reads of all samples, ready for further analysis with the other workflows, in a `fastqsanger` or `fastqsanger.gz` format, the output of **Nanopore Preprocessing** workflow.

 ## Output Datasets
 - FASTA and Tabular files to track genes and visualise our pathogenic identification through out all samples.

-This workflow is available for trial through our [GTN tutorial](https://training.galaxyproject.org/training-material/topics/microbiome/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.html)
+This workflow is available to try via our [GTN tutorial](https://training.galaxyproject.org/training-material/topics/microbiome/tutorials/pathogen-detection-from-nanopore-foodborne-data/tutorial.html)